 Research, post-mediation, would include a brief, anonymous, survey (your identity is not necessary for the project) immediately after mediation, or a brief follow-up interview sometime after mediation.

-The type of data I am hoping to derive from my research is how mediating parties communicate and resolve conflicts involving disconnecting relationships and the correlation to sexual orientation, race, and culture.
+The type of data I am hoping to derive from my research is how mediating parties communicate and resolve conflicts involving the cycle of connecting and disconnecting relationships and the correlation to demographics and identity.

 I identify with you and believe that mediation can be beneficial to anyone if the mediator can facilitate the discussion without bias.

-BIPOC, elderly, ex-felons, youth, mentally ill, immigrants- you name it.
-Mediation has not been catering to the above.
+BIPOC, elderly, previously incarcerated, youth, I/DD, migrating people- you name it.
+Often, the process of mediation is not truly considerate of other cultures and backgrounds.
 This needs to change now!
-All people should feel like mediation is a process that they can try before taking their dispute to court.
+All people should feel like mediation is a process that is right for them.

 Mediation is a process for people to have face-to-face conversations about the issues important to them.
 Mediators are omnipartial and will not make decisions for you.
 They help people in conflict communicate and support their own decision-making.
 Mediation is a voluntary and confidential process.